kelu124/echomods/include/experiments/all.md

+* 20200325a: NDT pulse widths : Trying and getting different pulse on a steel block.
+* 20200321a: pulse widths : Trying and getting different pulse on the test bench.
 * 20191027b: lit3rick De.bin: New success with lit3rick, with dynamic DAC
 * 20191027a: meh - noisy: still some tests, Dd.bin for lit3rick
 * 20191026a: meh C2w: testing new bins for lit3rick